crazyuploader/TIL/linux/tcpdump/capture-traffic-by-an-ip-address-or-a-network.md

 # Capture Traffic By An IP Address Or A Network

-Tcpdump can filter out traffic based on IP address, and a Network, examples below.
+`tcpdump` can filter out traffic based on IP address, and a Network, examples below.

 ## Capture Traffic by an IP Address